function61/varasto/docs/guide_network-folders.md

 drawing it's `/mnt/varasto` but you can use anything you want.
 Run `$ mkdir /mnt/varasto`.

 Since Varasto FUSE projector is a client, we need to configure how to connect to the server.

-Your config should look like this:
+Your config would look about like this:

 ```
 $ sto config-print